MachSMT/MachSMT/README.md

 ## Publications

-For all publications related to this project see [this file](https://github.com/MachSMT/MachSMT/blob/main/machsmt.bib)
+For all publications related to this project see [this file](https://github.com/MachSMT/MachSMT/blob/main/machsmt.bib).

+For primary citation, please use the STTT Journal versional of the paper.

 ```
 @article{DBLP:journals/sttt/ScottNPNG23,